mariellefoster/plots_and_projects/README.md

 ## Body suit with sensors
 - reminding you to sit with good posture and move in healthy ways
 - this is not just a nervous system

+## A bathtub that keeps you young forever
+- not magic, just science